LeToNode/Play2.0-CN-doc/scalaGuide/ScalaControllers.md

 ## Controllers as Action generators

-Actually a `Controller` is nothing more than a singleton object generating `Action` values.

-The simplest use case to define an action generator is a simple method without parameters returning an `Action` value.:
+A `Controller` is nothing more than a singleton object that generates `Action` values.
+The simplest use case for defining an action generator is a method without parameters returning an `Action` value.:

 ```scala
 def index = Action {